raglandc/vidal-production/posts/getting-started-writing-blogs.md

 There are plenty of options when it comes to building web applications.
 Infact, it seems like everyday there is a new javascript framework being created.

-I suggest you consider NextJs as a tool to add to your arsesonal.
-Things change all the time in the world of tech and there is no telling what could be right around the coner.
+I suggest you consider NextJs as a tool to add to your arsenol.
+Things change all the time in the world of tech and while there is no telling what could be right around the corner.
 However, I do belive Next is one that is here to stick around for many reasons.
 More than what I described today, this was just a little icing from the cake.

 Until Next time my friends, have fun!